Precision Sound Reproducers

 A: Steel is very sturdy and therefore can be thin in comparison to other materials, for the same rigidity.
 For a given exterior size we now can have more air inside, which in part explains the relatively small size of our units compared to the size of the sounds they can reproduce.

-Q: I am convinced.
-Where can I buy them and what do they cost?
+Q: I am convinced!
+Where can I buy them?

 work with a dealer

 Brussels Belgium who will install them at your place